 Alessandra Leri teaches courses in organic chemistry, general chemistry, and environmental science.
-She also leads a freshman seminar on the urban ecosystem and coordinates the Environmental Studies program.
+She also leads a freshman seminar on the urban ecosystem and coordinates the program in Urban and Environmental Sustainability.
 Her research group, composed entirely of MMC undergraduates, conducts experiments in environmental chemistry.

 Prof. Leri’s research interests lie in organic geochemistry, particularly the biogeochemical cycles of halogens in terrestrial and marine environments.
 Her papers have helped overturn the long-established paradigm of halogens as unreactive inorganic elements in the environment.
 Recently, her research has shown that natural organochlorine production is associated with fungal degradation of plant litter on the forest floor.
 Her subsequent work has shed light on the seasonal chlorination and dechlorination of soil organic matter.
 She has also revealed that naturally produced organobromine is ubiquitous in both marine and terrestrial systems, definitively changing the view of bromine in the environment.
 Prof. Leri has recently turned her attention to organochlorine pollutants, specifically the by-products of disinfection in manufacturing and household processes.
 With undergraduates at MMC, she investigates the production of organochlorine in fabrics during laundry bleaching and organochlorine in vaginal tampons.
 She also studies natural bromination mechanisms in seawater and soil using a newly developed synchrotron-based technique.
 She regularly brings students to the synchrotron facility at Brookhaven National Laboratory on Long Island for experimental “beamtimes.”
 Her students have presented their results at various undergraduate research symposia in the region, winning presentation awards on many occasions.

 Ph.D., Chemistry, Princeton University (NSF Graduate Research Fellow)